borntofrappe/FreeCodeCamp-React-Markdown-Previewer/README.md

 As I made use of `create-react-app` to set up a development environment, I will include the present repository the public and src folders.
 Alone they will not be able to finalize the project, but as I build the applications, these are the folders in which most of the work is done.

 To have immediate feedback online I also leverage codepen.
-You can find the work-in-progress pen right [here](https://codepen.io/borntofrappe/pen/OwPdmZ).
+You can find the working pen right [here](https://codepen.io/borntofrappe/pen/OwPdmZ).

 # Preface